Culture and menstruation: Religious views

+Totemism

-The sociological theorist Emile Durkheim argued that human religion in its entirety emerged originally in connection with menstruation.
+The French sociologist Emile Durkheim argued that human religion in its entirety emerged originally in connection with menstruation.
 His argument was that a certain kind of action—collective ritual action—could establish simultaneously totemism, law, exogamy and kinship in addition to distinctively human language and thought.
 Everything began, according to Durkheim, when a flow of blood periodically ruptured relations between the sexes.
-'All blood is terrible', he observed, 'and all sorts of taboos are instituted to prevent contact with it'.
-During menstruation, females would exercise a 'type of repulsing action which keeps the other sex far from them'.
+"All blood is terrible", he claimed, "and all sorts of taboos are instituted to prevent contact with it".

 This same blood was thought to run through the veins of women and animals alike, suggesting the blood's ultimate origin in 'totemic'—part-human, part-animal—ancestral beings.
 Once menstrual blood had been linked with the blood of the hunt, it became logically possible for a hunter to respect certain animals as if they were his kin, this being the essence of 'totemism'.
-Within the group's shared blood resided its 'god' or 'totem', 'from which it follows that the blood is a divine thing.
-When it runs out, the god is spilling over'.
+Within the group's shared blood resided its 'god' or 'totem', from which it follows, according to Durkheim, that "the blood is a divine thing.
+When it runs out, the god is spilling over".